nativekar/DAZN-WebSocket-powered-rooms/README.md

 Allows a web socket server to keep pinging data after a fixed delay to clients connected to different rooms.

+User(s) in a room have to send `subscribe` to start reciving messages via the web socket service and `unsubscribe` to stop reciving them.

 ### Usage

 ```